Burigede/UKACM_handson_session/README.md

 1. You are asked to install Pytorch following the instruction provided in the "Pytorch Installatoin.pdf".

-2. **Optional**: If you are not familiar with Pytorch or the basics of machine learning, first read the
+2. Read and tryout the codes in "Pytorch basics.pdf".

-3. Optional: If you are not familiar with the machine learning basics, finish the
+3. Try to finish the example problem provided in the folder "Recurrent Neural Operator example".
+Use the provided skeleton code and data set.